awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-resources.md

 For Elasticsearch 5\.5 and later domains, Amazon ES supports stored scripts using the `_scripts` endpoint\.
 Elasticsearch 5\.3 and 5\.1 domains support inline scripts only\.

 **TCP transport**
-The service supports HTTP on port 80, but does not support TCP transport\.
+The service supports HTTP on port 80 and HTTPS over port 443, but does not support TCP transport\.